fh-technikum-heatwave/terraform/README.md

  - All workshop files are located in the workshop folder
  - Workflow files are located in the .github folder
+ - The workflow files must be executed manually in the Actions section of Github

 We have connected our workflow files with Terraform Cloud.